SamvitJ/samvitj.github.io/blog-source/_posts/2017-08-14-evaluating-startups-2.md

 ![<sup>**Figure 3**: List of Wealthfront's "career-launching" companies, 2017 vs. 2016, by location (Source: [Wealthfront Blog](https://blog.wealthfront.com/2017-career-launching-companies-list/))</sup>](../assets/evaluating-startups/wealthfront-locations.png){ width=90% } -->

-Treat location as a fairly grainy, but binary signal of a company's prospects.
+Treat location as a low-pass filter on a company's prospects.
 A company based out of San Francisco, Palo Alto, Menlo Park, or Mountain View is obviously not guaranteed to be successful, but a company *not* headquartered in the Bay Area or New York (and maybe Boston, Seattle, or LA) is going to be fighting an uphill battle finding investors, attracting and retaining strong employees, and (in many cases) connecting with its early adopters.

 #### Personal fit